 Explain to the patient that when an image appears, they should say the name of the object out loud.

 Present images of well-known objects briefly on the left or right side of the screen to project them to the right or left hemispheres of the brain, respectively.
+Fifty images are presented in random order from a set of objects that include easily recognizable drawings, such as an apple, a ball, a broom, and a chicken.

 Present the images for less than 150 ms to ensure proper lateralization.
 This is enough time to see the stimulus, but fast enough so the patient isn’t able to move their eyes to see the stimulus in central vision.